HOME RESEARCH CV PERSONAL

 Current focus

-Currently I am working on quantum algorithms for fault-tolerant quantum computing.
+Currently I am working on quantum algorithms for fault-tolerant quantum computing, in particular for solving nonlinear partial differential equations.

 Areas of research